c0nrad/csp-parse/README.md

 ### csp.Policy(string)
   Takes a CSP policy and returns a Policy object.

-### Policy.script()
+### Policy.get(string directive)
-  Returns a list of allow script origins
+  Returns a list of allowed origins for 'directive'

 ### Policy.add(string directive, string value)
-  Adds value to the directive list for the policy
+  Adds value to the 'directive' list for the 'policy'

+### Policy.toString()
+  Returns string representation of policy

 ## Test